goenning/dotnet-outdated/README.md

 dotnet-outdated
 ===

-`dotnet-outdated` tool to check for outdated DotNet Core dependencies.
+`dotnet-outdated` is a tool to check for outdated .NET Core dependencies.

 ### How To Install